 Achieving digital equity in Maryland will likely involve multiple coordinated initiatives and efforts associated with each strategy and objective.
 OSB looks forward in particular to the opportunity to use its Digital Equity Capacity Grant to support and develop further digital equity capacity in Maryland, in partnership with the many local entities that have already been strong partners in both OSB's community engagement work and existing digital inclusion grant programs.
+This coordination will rely in part on following the identified measurable objectives throughout the term of the grants, which will help to maintain alignment amongst initiatives.

 OSB notes that sustainability of any initiatives undertaken is of primary concern.
+OSB will further refine and identify measures of sustainability as programs are developed prior to implementation.